AnicetNgrt/flore1/README.md

 ```
 **Very important:** Most terminal have large font size by default.
 It will be necessary to lower this size in your terminal's settings in order to display bigger than 100*100px pictures.
 Mine is at 6 now for instance.
 ### 🧾 From pictures to text and... no vice-versa
 The Engine class can convert `.png`, `.jpg` and `.svg` pictures to text Assets, which can then be turned into sprites.
+But here is the issue: size.
+Because even if you ask your terminal to go 1px font style, it won't be easy to display anything bigger than 300*300px.
+So, yeah, this is more of a pixel-art engine than a fancy graphical library.
+But he

  #  <a name="doc"></a>Documentation